 PUDDLING THE GESSO & THE ILLUMINATORS BOLE

 One solution and there are several in this stage is to polish the gesso.
 This will accomplish several things.
 The most obvious is that some of these marks can be polished out.
 This is done by using a lipsitck shaped burnisher and applying pressure to the face of the gessoed area.
-Rubbing the gesso's surface with careful force will produce results.
-Skillfully employed will make the face of the gesso look like a sheet of glass.
+Rubbing the gesso's surface with careful force will produce results, and skillfully employed will make the face of the gesso look like a sheet of glass.

 Once you are satisfied and feel that this is the best that you can achieve, then the application process moves into the gilding process.
 What you see in the final stage of the application porcess is what you will get once the gold has been applied.
 We are now into the burnishing stage and now the burnisher can finish the job as the foundation has already set.
 We just have to concen ourselves in making sure that the gilded object is completely dry .